mmachua/Realestate-Ke/README.md

 # Real Estate Marketplace

-Welcome to our Real Estate Marketplace, a platform that connects buyers and sellers in the dynamic real estate market.
-Whether you're looking to buy, sell, or rent properties, our marketplace offers a seamless experience for users to find their dream homes or lucrative investment opportunities.
+Real Estate Marketplace Ke, is a platform that connects buyers and sellers in the dynamic real estate market. help in buying, selling, or renting properties, the marketplace offers a seamless experience for users to find their dream homes or lucrative investment opportunities.

 ## Features